The Ultimate Guide to Setting Up a Bounce House Safely and Efficiently

 For a successful setup, you need a reliable power source.
 Position the blower within 25 feet of a grounded electrical outlet or use a heavy-duty extension cord designed for outdoor use.
 Make sure the power cord is free of damage and positioned where it won’t become a tripping hazard.

-Step 4: How to Inflate a Bounce House
+Step 4: How Do You Inflate a Bounce House (Safely and Correctly)?

 Connecting the Blower